 - 4 green chiles, minced, more or less to taste, deseeded for less heat

 - 1 tbsp oil

-- 1 medium onion, thinly sliced half moons
+- ½ medium yellow onion, thinly sliced in half moons

 - scallions, for garnish, optional